Sprint naar content

 • Marketing Management

-They will also recognise and explain how different business functions are connected and influence company decisions.
-Students will utilise research methods and digital tools, such as Excel and PowerPoint, to collect, structure, and present business insights in a professional manner.
+Students will learn how different parts of a business are connected and how they influence company decisions.
+They will use research methods and digital tools, such as Excel and PowerPoint, to collect, organise, and present business information.

-Additionally, students will communicate and collaborate effectively in a hybrid learning environment, developing skills in teamwork and intercultural communication.
+They will also learn to communicate and work well with others in a hybrid learning environment, building skills in teamwork and intercultural communication.

 UoL2: Starting a Business